ziedbouf/panadora-box/README.md

 # panadora box

 The project is inspired from kqueen developed by mirantis with slight difference on supporting different kubernetes deployement.
-Also, part of the needed goals to acheive we would like to acheive similair solution to banzaicloud pipeline that provide integration for different solution to support entreprise adotopion.
+Also, the solutions will provides similair compoents to banzaicloud out of the box to support entreprises.

 However, Panadora includes difference in the adopted stacks to help support different use cases: